 Firstly, if you’ve never set your location preferences in Flickr, location data attached to your Instagrams won’t get carried over to Flickr.

-Secondly, Instagrams transfer to Flickr as they are, meaning very low resolution.
+Secondly, Instagrams transfer to Flickr as they are, meaning fairly low resolution.
 See, even though Flickr from the onset was designed to store your images in their original resolution, Instagram wasn’t.

-Instead, mobile Instagram apps always resize your snaps to low resolution just before sending them to the cloud.
-According to an Instagram help doc, the originals are currently being resized to the paltry 612-by-612 pixel uploads that we love to hate.
+Instead, mobile Instagram apps always resize your snaps to lower resolution just before sending them to the cloud.
+According to an Instagram help doc, the originals are currently being resized to a max resolution of 1080 pixels.

-With that in mind, now’s also a good time to re-think your photo sharing strategy, especially if you dislike Instagram for what it is – a clearing house of kitten snaps and images of breakfast plates and converse shoes.
+With that in mind, now’s also a good time to re-think your photo sharing strategy, especially if you dislike Instagram for what it is.

-Should you think of another great tip or stumble upon useful advices on importing Instagrams to Flickr, please share them with fellow readers down in the comments.
+Should you think of another great tip or stumble upon useful advices on importing Instagram photos to Flickr, please share them with fellow readers down in the comments.